dinoly/trail/README.md

 ### Bugs and Future Improvements
 Bugs
+- Text offset.
-- Absolute centering the trail for particles.
+- Absolute center the trail of particles.

 Improvements
 - Resizing the trail.